 Live from the Chandelier Lobby

-Nashville-based, bluegrass phenom, Billy Strings, will return to the F.M.
-Kirby Center on January 29 at 8:00 p.m. as part of the venue's "Live from the Chandelier Lobby" concert series sponsored by City Market and Café.
+Bluegrass sensation Billy Strings will return to the F.M.
+Kirby Center on December 18 at 8:00 p.m. as part of the venue's "Live from the Chandelier Lobby" concert series.

 Raised in Michigan and based in Nashville, Strings — real name William Apostol — learned music from his father, who had learned it from his father, and his father before him.
 Maybe that’s why at 24, Strings’ songs, his articulation, his entire approach, sounds so authentic and steeped in tradition.